Merry Christmas and happy holidays!

 Just back from a quick and successful trip to St. Louis.

-t up with rocker Joan Jett as she and her band mate/manager, Ken Laguana, arrived on their flight at Lambert St. Louis International Airport from New York.
+I caught up with rocker Joan Jett as she and her band mate/manager, Ken Laguana, arrived on their flight at Lambert St. Louis International Airport from New York.
 As she waited for luggage, Joan signed a couple of 8 x 10s and posed for this photograph.
 She signed 8 x 10s and albums for other collectors, but passed on the request to sign pick guards.
 Laguana said, "We've been burned on those before, so she's not signing any."

 About 30 minutes later, I was at the Argosy Casino in Alton, Illinois, to get an autograph on a photo from a previous meeting with comedian Gilbert Gottfried.
 He was in concert for the second of two weekend shows.
 My friend, Mark, was able to secure comp tickets for us, and we were able to enjoy his 50-minute routine which was "over the top!"
 I still hurt from laughing so much.
 Following his performance, Gilbert signed autographs at his merchandise table.
 He remembered our previous encounter and gladly signed the photo and an 8 x 10 photo of the Aflack Duck (he does the voice).
 Since it was a casino, I couldn't get a new photo inside.
 Gilbert said meet me outside when I leave and I'll be happy to take a new photo.
 True to his word, he stopped for this photograph and even thanked me for waiting.